gjanco/mezmo-dd-marketplace/trek10_coverage_advisor/README.md

-# Trek10 AWS Coverage Advisor
+# Trek10 Monitoring AWS Coverage Advisor

 ## Overview
-Coverage Advisor helps you rest easy knowing critical AWS CloudWatch Metrics that are in your Datadog account are being monitored.
-With monitor alerting, dashboarding, and coverage reports you will be able to keep monitors up to date with your AWS infrastructure as it evolves.
+Coverage Advisor monitors critical AWS CloudWatch metrics in your Datadog account.
+It is built on Trek10’s continuously updated database of monitoring recommendations, based on our years of experience running cloud native operations with Datadog and AWS.
+With a coverage report, dashboard, and alerts for new recommendations, you are able to keep monitors up to date with your AWS infrastructure as it evolves.

-After signup our integration will clone over a dashboard into your Datadog account.
-We will also expose two event monitors in the Datadog recommended monitors page.
-The first event monitor will alert you when Trek10 discovers important AWS CloudWatch metrics that have recently been addeded in your account which don't have corresponding monitors.
-The second event monitor will let you know when we have added new CloudWatch metrics to our recommendations list.
-Finally the dashboard will give you a view of your Datadog's account monitoring status as well as let you generate a report of what metrics are / are not monitored.
+After signup, this integration copies a dashboard into your Datadog account and exposes two event monitors on the Datadog recommended monitors page.

+The dashboard shows a view of your Datadog's account monitoring status and lets you generate a report for monitored and unmonitored metrics.
+The first event monitor alerts you when Trek10 discovers new important AWS CloudWatch metrics without corresponding monitors.
+The second event monitor informs you of new CloudWatch metrics added to our recommendations list that matches AWS services you use.

 ![](https://raw.githubusercontent.com/DataDog/marketplace/master/trek10_coverage_advisor/images/maindashview.png)

-*Have a specific request for this Datadog tool, looking for an AWS managed services partner, or need something with completely related to AWS or Datadog?
-Reach out to our sales team and let us explore how we can help you*
+*Have a specific request for this Datadog tool, looking for 24/7 managed services for AWS with a platform built on Datadog, or need expertise on AWS or Datadog?
+Reach out to our sales team [sales team](trek10.com/contact) and let us explore how we can help you*

 ### Metrics
 * Trek10 will push a metric nightly, trek10.coverage.aws_metric_count, that can be used to see how many metrics are currently being ingested into your Datadog account that don't have monitors for them.
 The metric will have the tag `metric_type` that can be filtered down to the values `all_metrics`, `metrics_monitored`, and `monitoring_recommendations`.